How Do You Protect Your Children?

 Support them… congratulate them when they do a job well done.
 Help investigate other avenues when they reach a stumbling block.
 Attend their sports game.
 Encouragement is a form of support as well.

 Hold them yet let them go….
-There is this thing that happens with a lot of moms of letting their children go in their heart or spirit when the children turn 3 years old.
+There is this thing that happens with a lot of moms of letting their children go in their hearts or spirit when the children turn 3 years old.
 Don’t do that.
 Fight that urge for whatever reason it comes up.
 I could feel it happening with my son, and I assumed it was because my husband was always claiming his son as HIS SON.
 So I let go.
 Then I heard about others around me who did the same thing, and I realized that was not a good thing to do no matter the reason.

 Unconditional LOVE… is so key.
 We should love our children without expecting payment of love or kind acts just because we loved them.
 It would be nice if they could give unconditional love back to us all the time but is that realistic to expect?

 Cherish them… which means being present to them and with them…not distant with your mind elsewhere while you’re with them.
 It’s another form of love.